Languages Supported

 • Full browser APIs available - DOM manipulation, Canvas, WebGL, Media APIs, etc.

-The iframe approach provides security while maintaining full access to browser capabilities your application needs.
+The iframe approach provides security while maintaining full access to browser capabilities applications need.

 Supported Technologies